kyleawayan/vintage-influxdb/README.md

 ### Deploying on a server

-If you would like to host this in the cloud, you will need to move your `config.json` and `spotifyKeys.json` files from your local machine to the server.
+If you would like to host this on a server, you will need to move your `config.json` and `spotifyKeys.json` files from your local machine to the server.
 Just `git clone` this repo on your server and copy those two files over.
 You can also use `pm2` to run it in the background and start on boot:

 ```
 cd vintage-influxdb